DETAILED ACTION

 The Kitchn teaches a second storage step is performed (check between 12 and 24 hours, you may want to lower the temperature; pg.
 1 Instruction 12), where the temperature may be lowered but is still in the range of 85°F to 90°F, or 29°C to 32°C and the incubation time for the second storage stage is between 0 to 36 hours (pg.
 1 Instructions 11 and 12).
 This temperature overlaps the claimed temperature and the time encompasses the claimed storage time.
 See MPEP 2144.05(I).
 It is noted that the incubation time for the second storage stage of The Kitchn was calculated based on the total incubation time of 24 to 48 hours accounting for the temperature being adjusted between the 12 and 24 hour mark, which indicates the start of the second storage phase being started.
 The Kitchn discloses the temperature may be lowered, starting the second stage of storage, because the beans will start generating their own heat as the mold grows (pg.
 1 Instruction 12).

-It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified Leong in view of Fatimat, Schuyler, Kato and Berg by incorporating the teachings of The Kitchn by splitting the storage into two storage steps where the second storage step is at a lower temperature because the beans will start generating their own heat as the mold grows, as recognized by The Kitchn (pg.
+It would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified Leong in view of Lakshmy, Fatimat, Schuyler, Kato and Berg by incorporating the teachings of The Kitchn by splitting the storage into two storage steps where the second storage step is at a lower temperature because the beans will start generating their own heat as the mold grows, as recognized by The Kitchn (pg.
 1 Instruction 12).

-Regarding claim 13, Leong teaches slicing the tempeh to a thickness of about 0.7 mm to about 1.4 mm [0082].
+Regarding claim 13, modified Leong discloses the method of claim 11, as discussed above.
+Leong teaches slicing the tempeh to a thickness of about 0.7 mm to about 1.4 mm [0082].
 This overlaps the claimed range of 1.0 mm to 1.5 mm.
 See MPEP 2144.05(I).

-Regarding claim 14, modified Leong teaches a substantially identical method to the claimed method, as shown by the above rejection.
-Therefore, the sliced tempeh of modified Leong is considered to possess the property of moisture content about 44% or more and a pH between about 4.5 and about 6.0, absent convincing arguments or evidence to the contrary.
+Regarding claim 14, modified Leong discloses the method of claim 13, as discussed above.
+Modified Leong teaches a substantially identical method to the claimed method.
+Therefore, the sliced tempeh of modified Leong is considered to possess the property of moisture content of about 44% or more and a pH between about 4.5 and about 6.0, absent convincing arguments or evidence to the contrary.
 See In re Best, 562 F.2d 1252, 1255 (CCPA 1977) (MPEP §2112.01 (I)).
 Thus, the sliced tempeh of modified Leong is considered to have the moisture content and pH as claimed.

 Conclusion